catac0mb/REU_wrapup/README.md

 3. 3D Modeling with RoadRunner and the CARLA version of Unreal Engine, including Minicity model

 ## LaneNet Training for Intersections
 There are now two datasets for LaneNet training for right and left turns at intersections.
-The right turn dataset contains 359 files, and the left turn dataset contains 330 files.
-Zip files containing both datasets are located [here](https://drive.google.com/drive/folders/10LKjktFrEe_lrjv4_TwvhQ9-Pzauom9r?usp=sharing), along with their corresponding csv files and their trained models.
-It was trained on images from various CARLA Simulator maps: Town03, Town04, and Town05, as well as the custom MiniCity map (without props or trees).
+* The right turn dataset contains 359 files, and the left turn dataset contains 330 files.
+* Zip files containing both datasets are located [here](https://drive.google.com/drive/folders/10LKjktFrEe_lrjv4_TwvhQ9-Pzauom9r?usp=sharing), along with their corresponding csv files and their trained models.
+* The models were trained on images from various CARLA Simulator maps: Town03, Town04, and Town05, as well as the custom MiniCity map (without props or trees).
 Training was cut off when mIoU and loss reached diminishing returns.

 ## Updates to v-e2e-rl-ad
 The updated fork of Owen's original v-e2e-rl-ad is [here](https://github.com/catac0mb/v-e2e-rl-ad).
 Notable changes are listed below.